 - She is greeted by the IVR and a never-ending list of irrelevant options.

 - After spending, longer than she had expected to, she reaches the agent.

 - The agent greets her and waits for the customer to share her reason for calling.

-- Customer by then is already frustrated but keeps her cool and explains the entire story to the agent.
+- The customer by then is already frustrated but keeps her cool and explains the entire story to the agent.